Gopi1422/WebChat-FastAPI/README.md

 # WebChat-FastAPI

-A Simple Web based chat application using FastAPI and ReactJS
+A Simple Web based chat application using FastAPI and ReactJS with JWT Auth.

 ## Backend